crake7/TrojanC2/README.md

 ## Modules

-The muscles of your Trojans.<br />
+The muscles of your Trojans.💪 <br />
 To expand functionality and update your trojan remotely, write the necesary code here.
 <p>Recommended usage:
 Each module you add should expose a "run(**args)" function that takes a varialbe number of arguments.